The importance of friendly customer service: 6 tips from Zappos

 Think about the last great customer experience you had (maybe on Zappos, maybe in your local convenience store).
 Now think about the last really bad experience you had with a customer support person—theres a fair chance that much of the difference between the two exchanges wasnt about the product or service that the organization provides, but rather was simply a reflection on how personable, how helpful and, yes, how friendly the customer service person was.

-To investigate this further, I got in touch with Tony Hsieh, CEO of Zappos.
+To investigate this further, I got in touch with Tony Hsieh, former CEO of Zappos.
 Zappos, the online shoe retailer, has built its business through a legendary level of openness, friendliness, and service.
 I wanted to ask Tony what friendliness means in his company and how they enact it at the customer level.

 - Hire well.
 Look at culture fit and make sure your people can have fun together—having fun within organization maps to creating a fun externally facing organization